huntercodes/codewars-solutions/README.md

-## codewars solutions
+## Codewars Solutions

-various solutions i have completed on codewars
+Various solutions that I have completed on codewars.com

 ##